 50 psi (345 kPa)

 Before Towing a Trailer

 Before towing a trailer, you must do the following:

 - Inflate tires to the cold tire inflation pressure specified in Tire Pressures when Towing.

-- Set Suspension to Standard height (touch ).
+- Set the Suspension height to Low (touch ).

 - Observe all regulations and legal requirements in your state/region that apply to trailer towing.
 Failure to comply with regulations can compromise your safety.